-After a machine reference is completed, the READ_SV functions function (see servo data functions) can be used in your ladder to read the reference switch position after the switch closes by entering variable 29 in the VAR input and viewing the RSLT output in PiCPro.
-The RSLT output is in feedback units.
-For an encoder the reference switch position is the distance between the switch closure and the index mark.
-For a resolver, the reference switch position is the position of the resolver when the switch is closed.
+After a machine reference is completed, the READ_SV function (see servo data functions) can be used to read the reference switch position after the switch closes by entering variable 29 in the VAR input and viewing the RSLT output (in feedback units) in PiCPro.
+An encoder reference switch position is the distance between the switch closure and the index mark.
+A resolver reference switch position is the position of the resolver when the switch is closed.

 If the reference switch position read from the READ_SV function is between 25% and 75% for the total encoder count or less than 1000 or more than 3000 for a resolver, than your reference switch is positioned properly to ensure accurate, repeatable referencing.

-If the position read is outside of these ranges you can change the position of the feedback device when the switch transitions by either moving the reference switch or the feedback device itself.
-Perform the machine reference again and read the reference switch position to see if it is now within the range.
+If the position read is outside of these ranges you can change the position of the feedback device when the switch transitions by either moving the reference switch or the feedback device.
+Perform the machine reference again and read the reference switch position to see if it is within the range.